menggdbb/Cross-the-Causeway/README.md

 # Cross the Causeway

-An Android Application dedicated to users crossing the causeway to Malaysia from Singapore
+An Android Application dedicated to users crossing the causeway to Malaysia from Singapore.

 ## About
 This is a group coursework for Nanyang Tehcnological University CE/CZ 2006 Software Engineering.